CURRENT WEATHER, ROADS and more

 • Check your antifreeze and be ready for colder temperatures.
 You may want to add special solvent to your windshield washer reservoir to prevent icing.

 • Check your tires.
-Make sure they are the properly inflated and the tread is in good condition.
+Ensure tires are properly inflated and the tread is in good condition.

 • Always carry chains when traveling in the winter mountains.
 Make sure they are the proper size for your tires and are in working order.
-You might also want to take along a flashlight and chain repair links.
-Chains must be installed on the drive wheels.
+Also, you might also want to take along a flashlight and chain repair links.
+Chains are required to be installed on the drive wheels.
 Make sure you know if your vehicle is front or rear wheel drive.

-• Other suggested items to carry in your car are an ice scraper or commercial deicer, a broom for brushing snow off your car, a shovel to free your car if it’s “snowed in”, sand or burlap for traction if your wheels should become mired in snow and an old towel to clean your hands.
+• Please prepare and carry helpful items in your car: an ice scraper or commercial deicer, a broom for brushing snow off your car, a shovel to free your car if it’s “snowed in”, sand or burlap for traction if your wheels should become mired in snow and an old towel to clean your hands.

 • It is also a good idea to take along water, food, warm blankets and extra clothing.
 A lengthy delay will make you glad you have them.